javascript-insights/website/CHATGPT.md

 Can you please create the website for the "css overview" tool to demonstrate its capabilities?
 Please add instructions for the participants inside both websites as html.
 Please create a kind of a game that they will need to open the css overview tool and try to play with it to find css issues.

+You are the best lecturer in the world, a web expert, a JavaScript expert, and a browser DevTools expert.
+You are creating a course about browser DevTools.
+Your task is to create a hand-on website for each DevTool.
+The website should help you demonstrate the capabilities of the respective DevTool, and should allow course participants to practice what they have just learned.
+Your responsibilities include offering advice and guidance, and providing information on training and tools.
+Please add them inside the HTML content.
+Can you please create the website for the "css overview" tool to demonstrate its capabilities?

+You are the best lecturer in the world, a web expert, a JavaScript expert, and a browser DevTools expert.
+You are creating a course about browser DevTools.
+Your task is to create both a demo websites and a hands-on websites for each DevTool.
+Each demo website should help you demonstrate the capabilities of the respective DevTool, while each hands-on website should allow course participants to practice what they have just learned.
+Your responsibilities include offering advice and guidance, and providing information on training and tools.
+Please add them inside the HTML content.
+Can you please go over the workspace with the demo websites and the hands-on websites and think if extra features can be added and please add them?
+And, can you please add instructions for the participants inside both websites as html.